Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Experimental results

 \section{Experimental results}

-Figure \ref{fig1} shows relative performance of TD-SVRG, GTD2 \cite{GTD2}, ``vanilla" TD learning \cite{Sutton}, and PD-SVRG \cite{Du2017} in the finite sample setting.
-We used theory-suggested parameters for TD-SVRG, parameters for PD-SVRG and GTD2 are selected by grid search.
-Datasets of size 5,000 are generated from 4 environments: Random MDP \cite{dann2014policy}, and the Acrobot, CartPole and Mountain car OpenAI Gym environments \cite{openai}.
-As the theory predicts, TD-SVRG and PD-SVRG converge linearly, while GTD and vanilla TD converge sub-linearly.
-Details on the experiments, grid search, and additional experiments can be found in Section \ref{sec_add_experiments}. {\em We provide the \href{https://anonymous.4open.science/r/SVRG_for_TD_learning-C688}{link} to a github repository with the code and instructions how to reproduce the experiments.}
+Figure \ref{fig1} shows the relative performance of TD-SVRG, GTD2 \citep{GTD2}, ``vanilla" TD learning \citep{Sutton}, and PD-SVRG \citep{Du2017} in the finite sample setting.
+We used theory-suggested parameters for TD-SVRG, whereas parameters for PD-SVRG and GTD2 are selected by grid search.
+Datasets of size 5,000 are generated from 4 environments: Random MDP \citep{dann2014policy}, and the Acrobot, CartPole and Mountain car OpenAI Gym environments \citep{openai}.
+The complexity (x-axis on the graph) is measured in the number of basic updates computations, which is computing an update $g_{s,s'}(\theta)$ for a sampled pair of states $s, s'$ and parameter vector $\theta$.
+Note that this complexity accounts for both basic updates required to perform inner loop iterations of the algorithms and updates required to compute or estimate the mean-path update.
+As the theory predicts, TD-SVRG and PD-SVRG converge geometrically, while GTD and vanilla TD converge sub-linearly.

+Details on the experiments and grid search can be found in Appendix \ref{sec_add_experiments}.
+In addition, Appendix \ref{sec_add_experiments} has more experimental results: comparison of theoretical batch sizes (Appendix \ref{app:comp_batch_sizes}), results on a datasets with DQN produced features (Appendix \ref{app:dqn_features}), results for the dataset case with batched estimation of mean-path update (Appendix \ref{app:batch_exp}), parameter search results for TD-SVRG algorithm (Appendix \ref{app:grid_search}), results of experiments for the online case with i.i.d sampling (Appendix \ref{app:iid_case}) and Markovian sampling (Appendix \ref{app:markov_case}).
+Instructions and code for reproducing the experiments can be found in our \href{https://github.com/gaarsmu/SVRG_for_TD_learning}{github repository}.